Jeffste/jeffste.github.io/src/work/results.md

 **Introduction**: Who are we, why are we doing it, how long does it take, and the goal of this project.<br/>
 **Think out loud:** Everything can be valuable for us, don't worry about our feelings, and you can't do wrong.<br/>
 **Record:** It would help us if we could record this session.
-We need to ask permission before we start the recording<br/>
+We need to ask permission before we start the recording.<br/>
-**Scenario:** describes the context behind a specific user or user group that visit the platform.<br/>
+**Scenario:** describes the context behind a specific user or user group that visits the platform.<br/>
 **Hypothesis:** Per scenario, we wrote down the hypothesis.
 During each task, we asked what the user thought of it.<br/>
 **Potential questions:**  Upfront, we prepared lots of questions to validate assumptions we've made.